dorianb/expressApp/README.md

 # Node.js project using express Framework

-This is the GROUP3 project.
+This is the GROUP3 project (Dorian BAGUR, Najlaa SEDKI and Maoqiao ZHOU).
 We used coffeeScript as programmation language and MarkDown to document our code.

 ## Functionalities